jermspeaks/slowtube/README.md

 6. Manage your videos with tags, comments, and state changes
 7. Click on any video to view full details and edit tags/comments
 8. Use the "Clear All Videos" button to delete all videos at once (use with caution)

+## Views

+### Dashboard
+The main view for browsing and managing your videos:
+- Filter videos by state (feed, inbox, archive, or all)
+- Filter by channel
+- Search by title or description
+- Sort by published date or date added
+- Switch between card and table views
+- Click on any video to view/edit details

+### Stats
+The statistics page provides analytics about your watch later videos:
+- **Total Watch Time**: Sum of all video durations (formatted as months, days, hours, minutes, and seconds)
+- **Channel Rankings**: Table showing top channels ranked by number of videos
+- **Time Statistics**: Visual charts and tables showing when you mark videos as "Watch Later":
+  - By hour of day (0-23)
+  - By day of week (Monday-Sunday)
+  - By month (January-December)
+- **Channel List**: Complete list of all unique channels in your watch later list

+All time statistics include both interactive bar charts (using recharts) and detailed tables for easy analysis.

 ## Database Migrations